marcosstefani/weather/README.md

 ## Summary

-This API was all developed in Java 8 and Spring Boot in order to demonstrate an application example where, from the name of a city look for climate information regarding that city based on the following metrics:
+This API was all developed in Java 8 and Spring Boot in order to demonstrate an application example where, from the name of a city look for weather's information regarding that city based on the following metrics:
 - Average of daily (06:00 - 18:00) and nightly (18:00 - 06:00) temperatures in Celsius for the next 3 days from today's date.
 - Average of pressure for the next 3 days from today's date.

 ## API documentation and Test of user
-To document the API, I used the maven dependency of Swagger 2, with this to access it, after the project is UP just consult the url: `http://{host}/swagger-ui.html`.
-In my case, I used it for local tests `http://localhost:8080/swagger-ui.html`.
+To document the API, I used the maven dependency of Swagger 2, with this to access it, after the project is UP just consult the url: `http://{host}/api/v1/swagger-ui.html`.
+In my case, I used it for local tests `http://localhost:8080/api/v1/swagger-ui.html`.
 When you open Swagger, you will need to click on `weather-controller` and then on the GET method that will appear `/weather/nearby-forecast`.
 After that, it will open the EndPoint detail.
 Click `Try it out`, then enter the name of the city you want to see.
 To make the request, click `Execute`.
 Here is an example of the returned JSON:
 ```
 [
   {